avivtabak/entitle-charts/charts/entitle-agent/README.md

 - Replace `platform.aws.iamRole` with Entitle's AWS IAM Role you've created
 - Replace `<YOUR_ORG_NAME>` in `datadog.tags` to your company name
 - You can replace namespace `entitle` with your own namespace, but it's not recommended
+- If you want to use hashicorp vault, set kmsType to `hashicorp_vault`

 ```shell
 export IMAGE_CREDENTIALS=<IMAGE_CREDENTIALS_FROM_ENTITLE>